 Appeal Against Conviction and/or Sentence - from £1000

-All fees are based on the matter concluding where the hearing has been designated for one day and are exclusive of VAT and any expenses incurred.
-Dependent on the issues, third party costs, instructing Expert Witnesses for example
+All fees are based on the matter concluding where the hearing has been designated for one day and are exclusive of VAT @ 20% and any expenses incurred, which may include, for example, third party costs or instructing an expert.
+Usually cases are concluded on this basis, but the case could last longer, depending on the issues.

 Contact our offices for a consultation.